dabramovitch/condensed-metaphysics/_posts/2021-07-29-The-Ranger-Reimagined.md

 * You gain advantage on wisdom (survival) and intelligence (investigation) checks made to track the enemy.
 * You learn if the enemy is resistant or vulnerable to two damage types of your choice.
 * You learn if the enemy's strength, dexterity, constitution, intelligence, wisdom, charisma, armor class, or hit points is much lower, somewhat lower, the same, somewhat higher, or much higher than yours.
 * You become atuned to a specific sound, smell, or other sensation associated with the target terrain or enemy and have advantage on wisdom (perception) checks involving the sensation.
+* You gain advantage on wisdom (medicine) saves to related to injuries or conditions inflicted by the target monster or environment.

 ### Hunter's Mark (Level 1):
 You may use a bonus action to apply a Hunter's mark to an enemy or 10 ft radius area around a fixed point.
 You may do this a number of times equal to you proficiency bonus per long rest.